stlmc/stlmc/tests/README.md

   executable discovery precedence without accessing the network.
 - `process_cleanup.py` verifies that parallel solver workers share one bounded cleanup deadline and are forcefully reaped when graceful termination stalls.
+  It also checks that completed batches update scenario and job progress in their respective units, including batches containing multiple scenarios.
 - `reachability.py` checks zero-jump reachability, unreachable results, threshold relaxation, symbolic/explicit path strategies with one-step and two-step solving, Z3/Yices/dReal agreement, temporal-target validation, and